 CDC vs DA for Your Duplex — Which Approval Do You Need?

 For duplex developments in NSW, the approval pathway affects your timeline, cost, and flexibility.
 A CDC (Complying Development Certificate) is fast-tracked through a private certifier.
 A DA (Development Application) goes through council.
 Buildana (Lic.
-487805C) navigates both pathways.
+487805C) handles both pathways.
 Here is how to determine which applies to your project.

 CDC Eligibility for Duplex